 The GFNY course

-Lidia and Uli talk you through the course of the GFNY Championship in NYC.
+Lidia and Uli talk you through the course of the Campagnolo GFNY World Championship in NYC.